Medically Reviewed By

 What are the symptoms of stage 1 mesothelioma?

-The symptoms of stage 1 mesothelioma include coughing, nausea, low-grade fever, fluid buildup in the chest or stomach, weight loss and decreased appetite.
+The symptoms of stage 1 mesothelioma include coughing, shortness of breath, low-grade fever, fluid buildup in the chest or stomach, nausea, weight loss and decreased appetite.
 They are usually mild.

 Is stage 1 mesothelioma curable?